Candied Ginger Recipe: How to Make it Easy & Delicious at Home

 Want something to satisfy your craving for something sweet and sour?
 For the best candied ginger recipe, make it at home!
 Making your own delicious crystallized ginger is easy and requires only a few basic ingredients.
-You can adjust the amount of sugar and the consistency of the ginger when you make your own candied ginger.
+You can adjust the amount of sugar (use 1 cup of sugar, or substitute with 1 cup of brown sugar for a richer flavor) and the consistency of the ginger (use 1 cup of sliced ginger) when you make your own candied ginger.

 Candy Ginger’s Enchanting Effects